archivesunleashed/aut-docs/Spark-Several-Basic-Commands.md

 `.keepDate()`: This command allows you to specify a specific date that you are interest in keeping.
 If you were dealing with a large number of WARCs and only wanted to keep files from October 10th 2005, you would pass `.keepDate("20051010")`.
 The opposite command is `.discardDate()`.

 `.keepDomains()`: This command allows you to specify a specific domain that you are interested in keeping.
 If you were dealing with a large number of WARCs and only wanted to keep domains from the Green Party of Canada, you would pass `.keepDomains(Set("greenparty.ca"))`.
-The opposite command is `.keepDomains()`.
+The opposite command is `.discardDomains()`.

 `.keepUrls()`: This is a similar command to above but on URLs not just domains.
 The opposite command is `.discardUrls()`.